phamquiluan/baro/INSTALL.md

 # Installation

 We assume the users already satisfy the [REQUIREMENTS.md](REQUIREMENTS.md).
-Then, users can install BARO from [PyPI](https://pypi.org/project/fse-baro) or build BARO from source.
+Then, users can install BARO from PyPI ([Section 2](https://github.com/phamquiluan/baro/blob/main/INSTALL.md#2-install-baro-from-pypi)) or build BARO from source (Section 3).

 ## 1. Install Python3.10